distance from YYZ airport to city centre

 Cafe & Bakery

 There are those times when you debate on where to have breakfast or lunch, with the eventual decision to just go where you know it is always excellent.
 For Toronto, this is just that place.
 Established by a former architect with a long family history in baking, the lively crowd at breakfast and lunch fills the space to the brim with energy.
-Whether that be for morning coffee and cornetto, an otherwordly eggplant sandwich made on house-made focaccia for lunch, or just picking up a fresh loaf of crusty sourdough, you'll make a point to come here more than once.
+Whether that be for morning coffee and a cornetto, an otherwordly eggplant sandwich made on house-made focaccia for lunch, or just picking up a fresh loaf of crusty sourdough, you'll make a point to come here more than once.
 Just don't sleep on the selection of illegally soft amaretti cookies.

 Area / Fashion District